mykelalvis/FATESRD/fate-srd.com/fate-core/Actions and Outcomes.md

 >
 > She rolls and gets: [+-0+]
 >
-> Her total result is +2 (+1 from her dice and +1 from her skill of Average), which corresponds to a Fair on the ladder.
+> Her total result is +2 (+1 from her dice and +1 from her skill of Average), which corresponds to a Fair on [[the ladder]].

 ## Opposition

 As said in [[The Basics]], whenever you roll the dice, you're comparing your roll to your opposition.
-Opposition is either active, meaning it's another person rolling dice against you, or passive, meaning that it's just a set rating on the ladder which represents the influence of the environment or situation you're in.
+Opposition is either active, meaning it's another person rolling dice against you, or passive, meaning that it's just a set rating on [[the ladder]] which represents the influence of the environment or situation you're in.
 GMs, it's your job to decide what the most reasonable source of opposition is.

 > Amanda decides to roll active opposition against Lily on behalf of the guards.
 She decides the most appropriate opposing skill is [[Will]]---they're trying to resist the temptation of bribery, after all.
 >